palewire/first-pull-request/docs/forks.md

 You can change your fork without affecting the original.
 This is useful if you want to suggest changes to a project when you don't have permission to edit the source.

-You are now looking at your fork of the original cummings.ee repository.
-The only difference is the commit you just made, adding a new poem to the YAML directory for “is 5.”
+You are now looking at your fork of the original moneyinpolitics.wtf repository.
+The only difference is the commit you just made, adding a new example to a dictionary entry.

 ![Fork](_static/img/fork.png)